For any SEO, high-quality links mean popularity, trust, authority, and higher rankings on SERPs.

 Method #3.
 Evaluating the Anchor Text

-Anchor text might suggest bad links too.
-Review the most common anchor texts in the link profile to identify potential toxic links this way too.
+Anchor text might suggest bad links, too.
+Review the most common anchor texts in the link profile to identify potential toxic links.

 Method #4.
 Review Topical Relevance

-Toxic links rarely come from domains with topical relevance.
+Toxic links rarely come from domains with topical relevance or high domain authority.
 That's because, most of the time, those sites have no specific topic they cover.
 Instead, they post (or re-post) random content from the web to increase the page count and make the site look alive.

 The majority of Nike's links come from sites relating to sports, which only makes sense, given the company's products.